hackforla/internship-website-design-system/CONTRIBUTING.md

 **Note:** This will now connect the issue and pull request both close when the pull request is successfully merged.

 ##### **Explain the changes you made, and why these changes were needed.**
-n bullet point form, explain the changes you made in order to complete the action items within your issue and why. [@adrianang](https://github.com/adrianang) provided the following summary in PR [Add Project to Website: Tech Work Experience #4911](https://github.com/hackforla/website/pull/4911):
+In bullet point form, explain the changes you made in order to complete the action items within your issue and why. [@zvidmarb](https://github.com/zvidmarb) provided the following summary in PR [Pagination #19](https://github.com/hackforla/internship-website-design-system/pull/19):

 ```
 What changes did you make?